AureaFlamma/AureaFlamma/README.md

 # 👋 Hello :)

 My name's Philip.
-I'm a buddying web developer and a recent graduate of [School Of Code](https://www.schoolofcode.com/).
-Artistic by nature, I tend to gravitate towards the visual aspects of the front end.
-However, I also find backend fascinating, in line with the interest in data and statistics which I took away from my Psychology BSc degree.</br>
+I'm a full stack software developer.
+Artistic by nature, I have a passion for creating stunning and accesible designs.
+As a keen problem-solver I love solving problems, whether on the front- or the backend.
+Backend and data are another passion of mine, in line with the interest in statistics I took away from my degree in Psychology.</br>
 </br>
 Make sure to check out my [portfolio website](https://www.philip-kaminski.tech/) and download <a href="./assets/PK_CV.pdf" target=”_blank”>My CV</a>.
 </br>